-We illustrate the fitting of our spatial model in (1) - (3) with a simulated data set for the 88 counties of Ohio.
-We simulate the areal incidence rate from a two-component mixture of multivariate normal distributions whose correlation matrix is calculated by block averaging isotropic GPs.
+We illustrate the fitting of our spatial model in (1) - (3) with a simulated data set.
+We use exactly the same geographical structure with the 88 Ohio counties, but generate the areal incidence rate from a two-component mixture of multivariate normal distributions whose correlation matrix is calculated by block averaging isotropic GPs.
 The GPs cover the entire area of Ohio.
 The induced correlation matrix of the 88 blocks is computed by Monte Carlo integration.